The diversity-multiplexing tradeoff of the MIMO Z interference channel: Conclusion

 \section{Conclusion}

-The DMT of the MIMO ZIC with CSIT is characterized.
-It is shown that the knowledge of $H_{21}$ at the 2nd transmitter only is sufficient to achieve the F-CSIT DMT of the channel.
-The No-CSIT DMT of two special class of ZICs have been characterized revealing useful insights about the system such as: a stronger interference or a larger number of antennas at the interfered receiver can completely compensate for the lack of CSIT on a ZIC.
-Characterizing the DMT of the general ZIC with no CSIT is an interesting problem for future research.
+The GDMT of the MIMO Z-IC with CSIT is characterized.
+It is shown that the knowledge of $H_{21}$ at the second transmitter only is sufficient to achieve the CSIT GDMT of the channel.
+The No-CSIT GDMT of two special class of Z-ICs have been characterized revealing useful insights about the system such as that a stronger interference or a larger number of antennas at the interfered receiver can completely compensate for the lack of CSIT on a Z-IC.
+A complete characterization of the GDMT of the general Z-IC with no CSIT remains open.

 \appendices